PCI DSS Compliance

 According to this SecurityMetrics analysis of Payment Card Industry (PCI) Data Breaches, despite the fact that 12 documented PCI 2.0 Data Security Standard (DSS) requirements were largely in place, external (50%), internal (33%) breaches still continued.
 The trend is worsening as the definitions of the 3.x and 4.x standard widens to include more forms of PII.

-Solutions
+PCI DSS Solutions

-To help mitigate or even nullify the effects of data breaches, and help BFSI companies and other organizations managing credit card data comply with PCI DSS rules, the data discovery and masking functions in IRI Data Protector Suite products -- or the IRI Voracity platform -- find and protect primary account number (PAN), and other credit card number values (plus other data at risk) in multiple data sources.
+To help mitigate or even nullify the effects of data breaches, and help BFSI companies and other organizations managing credit card data comply with PCI DSS requirements, the data discovery and masking functions in IRI Data Protector Suite products -- or the IRI Voracity platform -- find and protect primary account number (PAN), and other credit card number values (plus other data at risk) in multiple data sources.

-For example in structured data sources like normal form relational database columns and fields in flat files, IRI FieldShield users apply their choice of data classification, search methods, and protection functions to PANs and other sensitive data in an intuitive, efficient, and flexible manner under Eclipse.
+For example in structured data sources like normal form relational database columns and fields in flat files, IRI FieldShield users apply their choice of data classification, search methods, and data-centric security functions to PANs and other sensitive data in an intuitive, efficient, and flexible manner under Eclipse.
 For example, specification of an encryption cipher with a pass-phrase occurs in a simple dialog:

 IRI Workbench - FieldShield User Interface